-Title Date Pages Notes Cybersecurity: Progress Made But Challenges Remain in Defining and Coordinating the Comprehensive National Initiative March 5, 2010 64 To address strategic challenges in areas that are not the subject of existing projects within CNCI but remain key to achieving the initiative's overall goal of securing federal information systems, OMB's Director should continue developing a strategic approach to identity management and authentication, linked to HSPD-12 implementation, as initially described in the CIOC's plan for implementing federal identity, credential, and access management, so as to provide greater assurance that only authorized individuals and entities can gain access to federal information systems.
+Title Date Pages Notes Cybersecurity: Progress Made But Challenges Remain in Defining and Coordinating the Comprehensive National Initiative March 5, 2010 64 To address strategic challenges in areas that are not the subject of existing projects within the Comprehensive National Cybersecurity Initiative but remain key to achieving the initiative's overall goal of securing federal information systems, OMB's director should continue developing a strategic approach to identity management and authentication, linked to the implementation of Homeland Security Presidential Directive 12, as initially described in the Chief Information Officers Councils (CIOC's) plan for implementing federal identity, credential, and access management to provide greater assurance that only authorized individuals and entities can gain access to federal information systems.
 Continued Efforts Are Needed to Protect Information Systems from Evolving Threats November 17, 2009 24 GAO has identified weaknesses in all major categories of information security controls at federal agencies.
 For example, in FY2008, weaknesses were reported in such controls at 23 of 24 major agencies.
-Specifically, agencies did not consistently authenticate users to prevent unauthorized access to systems; apply encryption to protect sensitive data; and log, audit, and monitor security-relevant events, among other actions.
-Efforts to Improve Information sharing Need to Be Strengthened August 27, 2003 59 Information on threats, methods, and techniques of terrorists is not routinely shared; and the information that is shared is not perceived as timely, accurate, or relevant.
+Specifically, agencies did not consistently authenticate users to prevent unauthorized access to systems; apply encryption to protect sensitive data; or log, audit, and monitor security-relevant events, among other actions.
+Efforts to Improve Information sharing Need to Be Strengthened August 27, 2003 59 Information on threats, methods, and techniques of terrorists is not routinely shared, and the information that is shared is not perceived as timely, accurate, or relevant.
+Computer Attacks at Department of Defense Pose Increasing Risk May 1996 48 Defense Information Systems Agency (DISA) estimates indicate that DOD may have been attacked as many as 250,000 times last year.
+However, the exact number is not known because, according to DISA, only about 1 in 150 attacks is actually detected and reported.
+In addition, in testing its systems, DISA attacks and successfully penetrates DOD systems 65% of the time.